An overview of assistive technology

 People often ask us if they can use their NDIS plan to buy tablets and smart devices.
 We have rules about what we can and can’t fund.

 A tablet or smart device is a day-to-day household item.
-This means they are not usually a NDIS support.
+This means they’re not usually an NDIS support.

 For some people, a tablet or smart device will be a replacement support

-Sometimes, we may fund smart devices such as tablets as a replacement support.
-This means we will replace an existing NDIS support in your plan with a tablet.
+Sometimes, we fund smart devices such as tablets as a replacement support.
+This means we might replace an existing NDIS support in your plan with a tablet.

 This page current as of